 This survey junctions with one contemporary survey, which was collected concurrent with this sheet.
 Junctions were compared by way of difference surfaces.
-Surfaces were created at 2 m resolution for multibeam and 4 m for single beam for each area, and differenced from each other.
+Surfaces were created at 2 m resolution for multibeam and 4 m for single beam for each area, and the depth layer was differenced from each other.
 Results were extracted and analyzed.